 Productivity has been exceptionally weak since 2007, and reviving it is essential to sustain growth and living standards.
-Fiscal decentralisation and greater infrastructure investment, better matching of skills to jobs and more rapid exit of non-viable businesses would raise innovation and productivity, and would make growth more inclusive.
+Fiscal decentralisation and targeted regional spending notably on infrastructure and housing, improving the skills of workers and ensuring more rapid exit of non-viable businesses would raise innovation and productivity, and would make growth more inclusive.

 “Productivity Plan”, released by the government in July 2015, covers a wide range of areas, including the tax regime for businesses, skills, science and innovation, digital infrastructure, investment and trade.